akka/akka/akka-docs/scala/actors.rst

 ---------------------------

-If an exception is thrown while a message is being processed (so taken of his mailbox and handed over the the receive), then this message will be lost.
+If an exception is thrown while a message is being processed (so taken of his mailbox and handed over to the receive), then this message will be lost.
 It is important to understand that it is not put back on the mailbox.
 So if you want to retry processing of a message, you need to deal with it yourself by catching the exception and retry your flow.
 Make sure that you put a bound on the number